y330/FragmentQR/README.md

 ## Summary

-**FragmentQR is a web extension that allows linking to relevant text on a webpage to share with other computers and mobile devices by generating a QR code for it, that will highlight the text in yellow when opening the link(and scanning the QR code).**
+**FragmentQR is a web extension that allows linking to specific text on a webpage to share with other computers and mobile devices by generating a QR code for it, that will highlight the text in yellow when opening the link(and scanning the QR code).**

 ____
  **Text Fragment**: text that you add to a link to instruct it to highlight said text in yellow when opened.